A Guide to Peniamina Gospel Day in Niue

 The Peniamina Gospel Day Public Holiday

 Peniamina Gospel Day is recognised in Niue as a public holiday.
-This means that government services and many businesses close on this day, so keep this in mind if you plan to visit Niue during the fourth Friday of October.
+This means that government services and many businesses close on this day, so keep this in mind if you plan to visit Niue on the fourth Friday of October (or the following Monday).
 It will be unlikely that you’ll be able to partake in guided tours and experiences during this time.

 Learn more about the public holidays in our guide to the Public Holidays in Niue (& Other Important Dates).